 The mediator can end mediation at any point when they believe any further efforts will not contribute to a resolution of the dispute between the parties.
 The spouses will usually have to turn to litigation in such cases.

 Contact a Divorce Mediation Lawyer for More Information About Divorce Mediation in Alabama

 Are you considering mediation for your divorce in Alabama?
 Do not take any chances trying to negotiate by yourself.
 Let an attorney handle the bigger issues for you.

-Leigh Daniel, Attorney at Law has been helping people going through divorce in Huntsville for more than two decades.
+Leigh Daniel, Attorney at Law has been helping people going through a divorce in Huntsville for more than two decades.
 You can have our lawyer provide a complete evaluation of your case when you call us or contact us online.